 ¤¤¤ St. Andrews Blockhouse

 (1813 - 1867), St. Andrews FORT WIKI

 This is the only extant original blockhouse from the War of 1812 remaining in the province.
 A three-gun earthwork battery, West Battery, surrounded the blockhouse.
 It was used until after the Fenian troubles.
 It was restored in 1967, and again after nearly being destroyed by fire in 1993.
 Located on Joe's Point Road adjacent to Centennial Park.
 Two of the original 24-pounder guns are now on display in Market Square.
 See also Canadian Register of Historic Places - entry #2

 (1808 - 1815, 1866), St. Andrews FORT WIKI

-A star-shaped nine-gun earthwork located on Tomkin's Hill, with a 70-man blockhouse, barracks, a stone magazine, and commissary.
-The earthworks for the large redoubt were never fully completed, but remain today the most intact of any period fort in the province.
+A star-shaped nine-gun earthwork (about 400 by 200 feet) located on Tomkin's Hill, with a 70-man blockhouse, barracks, a stone magazine, and commissary.
+The earthworks for the large redoubt were never fully completed, but remain today as the most intact of any period fort in the province.
 The barracks were demolished in 1901 when the Shaughnessy House was built.
 The site was acquired by the Algonquin Hotel in 1985.
 The house burned down in 2004, and was rebuilt to the original plans in 2006.
-Located at 69 Prince of Wales Street, near the Algonquin Hotel and Resort, with four display guns.
+Located at 69 Prince of Wales Street, near the Algonquin Hotel and Resort, with four display guns (two 9-pounders and two 32-pounders).
 No other structural remains.